The Stockton ‘serial killer’: One grainy photo and victims with one thing in common

 Six days later, 54-year-old Lorenzo Lopez was found dead on the sidewalk of a primarily residential area.

-For the first time on Friday, Stockton Police Chief Stanley McFadden said at a press conference that investigators believed the killings were “interconnected.”
+Earlier this month, Stockton Police Chief Stanley McFadden said at a press conference that investigators believed the killings were “interconnected.”

 “By definition, you could probably very well call this serial killings,” he said.